SEARCH

 Choices And Considerations

-• Think about how tall you want the garden markers and which way you want the plates to face.
+• Stainless steel plant markers come in various sizes, heights, and orientations.
+Think about how tall you want the garden markers and which way you want the plates to face.
 I like to be able to read the labels without having to bend over.

-• The label makers allow you to choose different fonts and font sizes, plus upper and lower case, and a variety of signs and symbols.
+• Label makers allow you to choose different fonts and font sizes, plus upper and lower case, and a variety of signs and symbols.

 While not the most artful plant markers like these ones, these are definitely long-lasting even through Canadian winters.